 — Writers are going to lose all rights to millions of books (traditional publisher’s rights grabs and writers signing something because they feel desperate).
 Many writers will be sued by publishers and publishers will be sued by writers as more and more writers try to break out of horrid contracts they signed.
 The writers will lose most of the cases because they signed the contracts.
 Over the next five years a lot of case law will be built on all this.
 And most of it won’t favor the writers I’m afraid.

-2012 was the first “new normal” year we have been through.
-Publishing sales trends have now applied to indie press work, and a vast majority of established writers are moving some backlist or all of their work to their own press.
+2013 was the second “new normal” year we have been through.
+Publishing sales trends have now applied to indie press work, and a vast majority of established writers are moving some backlist or all of their work to their own publishing press.

 Traditional publishing is going along just fine, taking and controlling more and more book rights from poorly represented writers who don’t know what they are signing.
-Traditional publishers face some major changes, but not in the near future.
+Traditional publishers face some major changes, but in 2014 we will only see rumblings of that.
 Profits right now are solid in almost all the major corporations’ quarterly reports.
 But they will be faced with more and more writers turning away from bad contracts.
 A few of the smaller imprints and publishers and a few editors might start the process of pulling that trend back.
 But it will take years.

 Writers are not used to the “control” and “freedom” concepts just yet.
 Old myths die very, very hard.
 So agents will keep taking advantage of new writers, and new writers will continue to sell all rights to their novels for next to nothing.

 When boiled down, it is a game of control here at the end of 2013, just as it was at the end of 2012.

-— Traditional publishers want to control all rights and the writers that work for them.
+— Traditional publishers want to control all rights and control the writers that work for them.

 — Agents feel their control and place in the industry slipping away, so are turning more and more to scamming writers.

 — And writers are learning how to use the control and freedom they have gained over the last few years.

-But even with all that, 2012 has been a pretty stable year with most developments favoring indie writers.
-I have a hunch that unless one of the major impact events actually happen, 2013 will be about the same.
+But even with all that, 2013 has been a pretty stable year with most developments favoring indie writers.
+I have a hunch that unless one of the major impact events actually happen, 2014 will be about the same.